 - whether the company or individual cooperated with the ACCC’s investigation.

 Recent penalty decisions continue to reflect the court’s commitment to deter future cartel conduct both by the companies in question and industry generally.
-In the Flight Centre case, the court accepted the importance of imposing a pecuniary penalty even where the underlying findings of liability were subject to a pending appeal, so as to effectively deter the party and operate a signal to the public of deterrence.23 While penalty proceedings for cartel conduct were limited in number this year, judgments have continued to confirm that substantial discounts may be available for companies that cooperate early and assist substantially in resolving the matter at a lower cost to the court and community:
+In the Flight Centre case, the court accepted the importance of imposing a pecuniary penalty even where the underlying findings of liability were subject to a pending appeal, so as to effectively deter the party and operate a signal to the public of deterrence.23 While penalty proceedings for cartel conduct were limited in number this year, judgments have continued to confirm that substantial discounts may be available for companies that cooperate early and assist substantially in resolving the matter at a lower cost to the court and community.
+Recent examples include:

-- in proceedings relating to a forklift gas cartel, Speed-E-Gas received a 58 per cent reduction in penalty, with a penalty of A$5 million reduced to an agreed penalty of A$ 3.1 million, while in contrast, a lack of cooperation and a culture of non-compliance resulted in the court imposing an agreed penalty that was close to the full amount for Renegade (A$4.8 million reduced from A$5 million);15 and
+- in proceedings relating to a forklift gas cartel, Speed-E-Gas received a 38 per cent reduction in penalty, with a penalty of A$5 million reduced to an agreed penalty of A$3.1 million, while in contrast, a lack of cooperation and a culture of non-compliance resulted in the court imposing an agreed penalty that was close to the full amount for Renegade (A$4.8 million reduced from A$5 million);24 and

-There have to date been no criminal prosecutions since the criminal regime commenced in 2009, from statements by the ACCC, the first criminal prosecution for cartel conduct appears to be imminent.
-The highest penalty imposed on a single corporation remains a penalty of A$36 million imposed on Visy for engaging in price fixing and market sharing in the cardboard packaging industry in 2007.
+While there have been no criminal prosecutions since the criminal regime commenced in 2009, from statements by the ACCC, the first criminal prosecution for cartel conduct appears to be imminent.
+The highest penalty imposed on a single corporation remains a penalty of A$36 million imposed on Visy for engaging in price fixing and market sharing in the cardboard-packaging industry in 2007.
 Two Visy executives were required to pay pecuniary penalties of A$1.5 million and A$500,000 respectively.

 In the Flight Centre case, the ACCC had sought penalties based on the annual turnover of Flight Centre.
 However, the Federal Court concluded that the ACCC had not alleged material facts necessary to engage a maximum penalty greater than A$10 million per contravention.
 It had failed to plead or seek to establish that Flight Centre obtained a benefit reasonably attributable to the contraventions such that a greater (whether quantifiable or not) penalty could be imposed.
-In emphasising that the absence of such a pleading denied the company procedural fairness, the Court has put the ACCC on notice that any circumstance of aggravation in respect of penalty must be specifically pleaded.17 Total penalties of A$11 million were imposed for five contraventions, Flight Centre was successful on appeal to the Full Federal Court in overturning the first instance decision which had found that it had attempted to engage in anticompetitive conduct with three international airlines.27
+In emphasising that the absence of such a pleading denied the company procedural fairness, the Court has put the ACCC on notice that any circumstance of aggravation in respect of penalty must be specifically pleaded.26 While penalties of A$11 million were imposed for five contraventions, Flight Centre was successful on appeal to the Full Federal Court in overturning the first instance decision which had found that it had attempted to engage in anticompetitive conduct with three international airlines.27

-There have also been some recent indications that the level of penalties being imposed by the courts may increase in the future.
-The ACCC has indicated on numerous occasions that it is committed to achieving higher penalties, and the Federal Court has remarked that ‘penalties in Australia are still something of a light touch, notwithstanding the new penalty regime’.
-It is expected that both the ACCC and the Court will seek to give effect to parliament’s intention that the new penalty regime result in higher penalties.
+There have been some recent indications that the level of penalties being imposed by the courts may increase in the future.
+The ACCC has indicated on numerous occasions that it is committed to achieving higher penalties, and the Federal Court has remarked that ‘penalties in Australia are still something of a light touch notwithstanding the new penalty regime’.28 It is expected that both the ACCC and the Court will seek to give effect to Parliament’s intention that the new penalty regime results in higher penalties.

 Immunity and leniency

 Given the ACCC’s commitment to criminal prosecution and higher penalties, the immunity and cooperation regimes managed by the ACCC are of increasing importance.
-In September 2014, the ACCC released an updated Immunity and Cooperation Policy for cartel conduct (Immunity Policy).
+In September 2014, the ACCC released an updated Immunity Policy relating to cartel conduct.